CAUTION: This list contains plot spoilers for various TV series.

 While the most shocking character deaths are usually written into the plot, others have been caused by actors who brought about their own demise.
 Many of those instances took place when characters were killed because the show's writers hated the actors.
-Read below to find out which of your favorite characters' deaths were actually because the actor and writers couldn't get along.
+Feuds between writers, show runners, and acting cast are as old as the invention of TV, but the beefs on this list had particularly strong finality.
+The killing off of characters on the show Grey's Anatomy is probably the most famous case of "TV writer vs. actor" animosity, but there are plenty of other main characters who died untimely deaths because the actor and writers couldn't get along.

 Perhaps the most popular heartthrob in Grey's Anatomy, Dempsey’s character found his demise amidst rumors of in-fighting, infidelity, and more.
 “McDreamy,” as his character was affectionately known as, died after a car crash in the Season 11 finale.
 The cause is up for debate, but according to Radar Online, the root of the issue was Dempsey’s cheating on his wife with one of the show’s staffers.

 "It was obvious to everyone Patrick was [sleeping with] her," an insider said.
 "It got very messy and emotional on set and became a huge liability."
 This alleged disruption led to showrunner Shonda Rhimes suspending the actor and later writing him off altogether.
 When The Nightly Show asked Rhimes if she had ever killed a character because she didn’t like the actor, the TV icon responded, “Yes.
 And I’m not naming names.”